Coldplay: 2021–present: Music of the Spheres and Moon Music

 Music of the Spheres went number one the UK Albums Chart with 101,045 units sold, becoming the fastest-selling record in the country since Ed Sheeran's No.6 Collaborations Project (2019).
-It debuted at number four on the US Billboard 200 chart and reached the top on both the Top Alternative Albums and the Top Rock Albums charts.
+It debuted at number four on the Billboard 200 chart and reached the top on both the Top Alternative Albums and the Top Rock Albums charts.
 On 14 October 2021, Coldplay announced the Music of the Spheres World Tour, which began in San José's Estadio Nacional de Costa Rica on 18 March 2022 and visited over 40 countries afterward.

 The concert run's announcement also included a series of environmental plans developed in two years with help from sustainability experts; they were aimed at reducing CO_{2} emissions by 50% in comparison to the Head Full of Dreams Tour.
 The shows became a leading topic of news coverage in visited regions and boosted local economies, and Coldplay's discography experienced a resurgence in sales and streaming.
 The band also managed to beat their initial carbon footprint target, reducing it by 59% as of June 2024.

 On 23 November 2021, "Higher Power" was nominated for Best Pop Duo/Group Performance at the 64th Annual Grammy Awards.
 In December 2021, Martin said Coldplay would release three more albums until 2025 during an interview for BBC, with one of them being "kind of a musical" while their last will be a "back to the basics" self-titled record.
 He added, however, that the band would still be active with smaller releases and worldwide touring after 2025.
-On 23 February 2022, the band released a new stripped-down version of "Let Somebody Go" and a cover of Kid Cudi's "Day 'n' Nite", both as part of the Spotify Singles series.
+On 23 February 2022, the band released a piano version of "Let Somebody Go" and a cover of Kid Cudi's "Day 'n' Nite", as part of Spotify Singles series.
 They later received three nominations at the 65th Annual Grammy Awards, including Album of the Year and Best Pop Vocal Album.